DefGuard/docs/deployment-strategies/standalone-package-based-installation/gateway.md

 ## Service

-Defguard Gateway package automatically installs its service definion.
+The Defguard Gateway package automatically installs its service definition.
 On Linux, it is in `/usr/lib/systemd/system/defguard-gateway.service`.
-On BSD it is in `/usr/local/etc/rc.d/defguard-gateway`.
+On BSD, it is in `/usr/local/etc/rc.d/defguard-gateway`.

 On Linux, the service is run as a dedicated **defguard** user with appropriate capabilities.
 The user is created automatically on package installation.

-On BSD, the service is run as **root** user.
+On BSD, the service runs as the **root** user.

-If there are changes to the configuration file, it is required to restart Defguard Gateway service.
+If there are changes to the configuration file, the Defguard Gateway service must be restarted.

 On Linux: